mickeys/nasa_dscovr_epic_wallpaper/README.md

 # NASA DSCOVR EPIC near real-time satellite wallpaper

 <img src="./images/dscvr_epic.gif" align="right" width="40%" border="5">
 Static wallpapers for my digital devices has always vexed me.
-I've streamed webcams to my desktop and, a while ago, wondered whether I could find near-real-time satellite images of earth ([blue marble](https://en.wikipedia.org/wiki/The_Blue_Marble)-style, the opposite of the [pale blue dot](https://en.wikipedia.org/wiki/Pale_Blue_Dot)) to use.
+I've streamed webcams to my desktop and, a while ago, wondered whether I could find near-real-time satellite images of earth -- [blue marble](https://en.wikipedia.org/wiki/The_Blue_Marble) style, the opposite of the [pale blue dot](https://en.wikipedia.org/wiki/Pale_Blue_Dot) to use.

 There are a good number of satellites providing weather images of parts of the earth (for example, the USA is covered in two images) but it wasn't until I came across NASA's [Deep Space Climate Observatory](https://en.wikipedia.org/wiki/Deep_Space_Climate_Observatory) (DSCOVR) satellite did I find the entire planet captured in one image.
-Located at the Earth-Sun Lagrange point, DSCOVR's Earth Polychromatic Imaging Camera (EPIC) generates "[blue marble](https://en.wikipedia.org/wiki/The_Blue_Marble)"-style images that are perfect for background wallpaper for digital devices.
+Located at the Earth-Sun Lagrange point, DSCOVR's Earth Polychromatic Imaging Camera (EPIC) generates [blue marble](https://en.wikipedia.org/wiki/The_Blue_Marble) style images that are perfect for background wallpaper for digital devices.

 ## JSON API